TomasConari/Hospital-Rest-Api/README.md

 Project Info:

-    This project is a Restful API that runs on a local MongoDB database.
+    This project is a REST API for a hospital that stores its data in a MongoDB database.
     These were the project specifications:

       -It is required to create the system for a hospital.